 Peru's development strategy is based on an economy open to the world and competitive in its export offer.
-It has been a successful strategy that has permitted the country to consolidate its foreign trade in goods and services as an instrument for economic development and the reduction of poverty.
+It has been a successful strategy that has permitted the country to merge its foreign trade in goods and services as an instrument for economic development and the reduction of poverty.

 International trade negotiations, which have benefited from rigorous macroeconomic management and its consequent stability, have allowed the Peruvian economy to gradually tackle and reduce its external vulnerability in times of crisis such as in the current international situation.
 In recent years, Peru has negotiated Free Trade Agreements (FTA) with large and medium-sized markets.